rajatrakesh/DataAILab/section00-ihubv2a.md

 14. Once **JSON Parser** Step has been added, drag `Response Body` from `REST Step` on the right panel, to the field **Source Data**.
 You would also need to **manually** copy the **Response Body** from the prior test into the block below, before you are able to **Generate Target**.

+>If you no longer have that, you can run that same base url earlier in a browser window to get the json text.

 	![iHub - JSON Response Body](screenshots/ihub2-json-response-body.png)

 15. Click **Generate Target**.
 This will extract the file information from the response body, and this will be displayed in the **Target** Panel